genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

   },
 ```

 Since our back end is running locally, we set the `API_HOST` to localhost.
-The **/gwf/** path is a [reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) configured in a nginx web server running on the server (a docker container in our case).
+The **/gwf/** path is a [reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/), configured in an nginx web server thta is running on the server (a docker container, in our case).

 Essentially, the front end will connect to the back end through a websocket to **localhost/gwf**, which in turn will, internally, ***proxy pass*** the connection to an internal Genesis process called GENESIS_ROUTER.
 This contains a web socket adapter able to communicate with other Genesis processes, such as Data Servers, Request Servers, Event Handlers, etc. Think of this as a gateway from the front end to all services on the back end.